Beyond the Laplacian: Interpolated Spectral Augmentation for Graph Neural Networks: Preliminaries

 \subsection{Graph Neural Networks and Spectral Embeddings}

-Graph neural networks (GNNs) most commonly operate under a message passing scheme, which iteratively applies two general steps: a message-passing step, where nodes aggregate information from their neighbors, and an update step, where nodes update their representations/learned embeddings using that aggregated information.
+GNNs most commonly operate under a message-passing scheme, which iteratively applies two general steps: a message-passing step, where nodes aggregate information from their neighbors, and an update step, where nodes update their representations or learned embeddings using that aggregated information.
 The starting point of such representations is usually taken to be a set of node (and/or edge) features.
-Stacking $L$ such layers of message passing together yields node representation that encode structural information from neighborhoods up to $L$ hops away.
-This message passing scheme encompasses a wide variety of popular GNN architectures, including Graph Convolutional Networks (GCNs) \citep{kipf2017semisupervisedclassificationgraphconvolutional}, GraphSAGE \citep{hamilton2018inductiverepresentationlearninglarge}, and Graph Isomorphism Networks (GINs) \citep{xu2019powerfulgraphneuralnetworks}.
-The choice of how the messages are passed/aggregated and how the node representations are often what distinguishes GNN models from one another.
+Stacking $L$ such layers of message passing together yields node representations that encode structural information from neighborhoods up to $L$ hops away.
+This message-passing scheme encompasses a wide variety of popular GNN architectures, including Graph Convolutional Networks (GCNs) \citep{kipf2017semisupervisedclassificationgraphconvolutional}, GraphSAGE \citep{hamilton2018inductiverepresentationlearninglarge}, and Graph Isomorphism Networks (GINs) \citep{xu2019powerfulgraphneuralnetworks}.
+The choice of how the messages are passed or aggregated and how the node representations are updated is often what distinguishes GNN models from one another.